MayraCortinez/myPortfolio/README.md

-# Portfolio of Mayra Cortinez
+# Welcome to my portfolio!

-Welcome to my portfolio!
 This project has been created to showcase my skills and projects in web development, utilizing modern technologies such as Astro, Tailwind CSS, and Swiper.js.

 ![Portfolio Screenshot](public/screenshot.png)